 If a company in Mexico is not paying, we suggest you follow the following steps: first, check your files and make sure you are fully up-to-date, then contact a debt collection agency, assess your leverage and debt collection strategy together with your debt collection agency, then start the debt collection process in Mexico, and finally, regardless of the outcome, learn from the experience and prepare for next time you doing business in Mexico.

 Cobroamericas is a boutique service providers offering debt collection, credit consultancy and company research information services to international companies doing business in Latin America and the Caribbean.

-To participate in conversations about international debt collection in Mexico and Latin America please join the Linked-In Group Debt Collection Latin America.
+To participate in the conversation about debt collection in Latin America please join the Linked-In Group Debt Collection Latin America.